mnielsen/cognitive_tools/cognitive_tools.md

 # List of cognitive tools

+**Cognitive tools to think about:** reading, writing, conversation, any algorithm, Mathematica, oblique strategies, the calendar, any method for monitoring oneself (e.g., lifelogging), money, attention managers, games, flashcards, libraries, programming languages, github, Google, table of contents, page numbers, cities.

 **Prompting or checklisting:** A simple, powerful pattern is to be led through a series of prompts or checklists.
 See, e.g., Gatawande's book on checklists for a good case that this can really improve performance.

-**Choice architecture:** See, e.g., Sunstei and Thaler for evidence that the way choices are presented to us can influence our cognitive capability.
+**Choice architecture:** See, e.g., Sunstei and Thaler's book _Nudge_ for discussion of how the way choices are presented to us can influence our cognitive capability.

 **Indices:** What makes indices a powerful tool for thought?
 They expand the range of information we can find.
 When I read a book I no